-Deanston Cooper Limited, Company Number SC404391 (hereinafter “the Company”, “we”, “us” or our”) is a recruitment business which provides recruitment services to its Clients and Candidates.
-The Company must process personal data (including sensitive personal data) so that it can provide these services – in doing so, the Company acts as a Data Controller.
+Deanston Cooper Limited, Company Number SC404391 (hereinafter 'the Company') is a recruitment business which provides recruitment services to its Clients and Candidates.
+The Company must process personal data (including sensitive personal data) so that it can provide these services - in doing so, the Company acts as a Data Controller.

 You may give your personal details to the Company directly or we may collect them from other publically available sources such as LinkedIn or a jobs board.

 The Company is committed to protecting the privacy or our Candidates, Clients and users of our website.
 We will ensure that any information you submit to us or which we collect via various channels, is only used for the purposes set out in this Policy.

 i) Categories of personal data that may be collected

 The categories of personal data the Company may collect will depend on the type of contact you have with us.